-Optimising chronic oedema treatment during the Coronovirus
+Optimising chronic oedema patient treatment during the Coronovirus

-What are chronic oedema & lymphoedema?
+What is chronic oedema and lymphoedema?

 ‘Chronic Oedema’ is used interchangeably with the term ‘Lymphoedema’.
 It is a term used to describe a group of conditions characterised by the presence of swelling within tissues of the body, caused by the accumulation of excess fluid within the interstitial space of the affected area.